HCLXTO/Ravelin/README.md

   not, please remember to alter the path on line 8 of the '/server/server.go' file to reflect your current folder structure

- - Open the command line on this folder and run:
+ - On the Ravelin folder, open the command line and run:

    ```go install monitor/monitor.go```